Writing The Wrath of Khan

 William Shatner and Harve Bennett on the set of Star Trek II

-Sowards instantly had a major impact.
-Where Bennett’s original treatment made no mention of Spock, since Leonard Nimoy was not keen to make a second Star Trek film, Sowards thought he had a way of persuading Nimoy to return: he suggested that Bennett tell Nimoy that in this film Spock would die a little more than a third into the story.
-The opportunity to play his death scene was too good for Nimoy to pass up and he agreed to come on board.
-From this point on, all the scripts featured Spock’s death, although its position in the film would inevitably be pushed toward the dramatic conclusion.
+Sowards immediately made a major contribution.
+Bennett had left Spock out of his story, since Leonard Nimoy was unenthusiastic about doing another Star Trek.
+Sowards believed that they could persuade Nimoy to return: he suggested that Bennett tell the actor Spock would die one-third into the film.
+The opportunity to play his death was too good for Nimoy to pass up and he agreed to come on board.

 Project Omega

 Sowards had only a few months to write a script before a writers’ strike was called in April 1981.
-By late February, he had produced a first draft that significantly expanded Bennett’s outline and added several vital elements.
+By late February, he had produced a first draft that expanded Bennett’s outline and added several vital elements.
 This script introduced the idea that the Federation was preparing to test a terrible weapon known as the Omega System.

 Genesis